Five Mistakes People Usually Make with Succulents

 Not Receiving Enough Light

 Succulents are desert plants, and they require a considerable amount of bright and sometimes direct light to grow ideally.
 They are tough indoor plants, so many people think they can be placed anywhere in the home, even in the darkest spots where no natural sunlight strikes.
 Succulents like snake plants can tolerate low light conditions, but most love to grow in bright sunlight.
-If you want your indoor succulents to survive in a dark room, you need to invest in an artificial grow light so they can get the necessary light.
+If you want your indoor succulents to survive in a dark room, you need to invest in an artificial grow light so they can get the necessary light that they would normally get in succulent gardens.

 Housing With Non-Succulents or Too Many Plants